15 Perfect Spring Road Trips for When You Need to Escape Dallas

 Distance from Dallas: 566 miles, 8.5-hour drive

-Cool mountain air and an abundance of stars await in the Rocky Mountain town of Ruidoso in the southeast corner of New Mexico.
-After some devastating wildfires this spring, the popular destination for Texans needs tourists more than ever to help its citizens recover from the destruction.
+Cool mountain air and an abundance of twinkling night-sky constellations await in the Rocky Mountain town of Ruidoso in the southeast corner of New Mexico.
+After some devastating wildfires last year, the popular destination for Texans needs tourists more than ever to help its citizens recover from the destruction.
 And unless you venture off the beaten path, you won’t even notice the charred landscape the fire left behind.
 Instead, wander up and down Sudderth Drive for shopping, dining, and drinking.
 Noisy Water Winery has a new in-town location in addition to its nearby Enchanted Vine outdoor spot in Alto for sampling delectable New Mexico wines, including one made with green chiles.
 Grab breakfast at Cornerstone Bakery Cafe, a refreshing drink on the multi-deck patio overlooking the river at Sacred Grounds Coffee and Tea House, and killer New Mexico-style Mexican food at Old Road Restaurant on Mescalero Apache land, one of our picks for the best Mexican food in the nation.
 Further support local by booking a cabin that suits your needs, whether you’re bringing your dog along or want to look at those night stars from the comfort of a bubbling hot tub.

 Distance from Dallas: 261 miles, 4.5-hour drive